michaelnagy/open-graph-random-preview/README.md

 # whats-your-pokemon
 This is just an experiment to test the conpecpt of viralization of a website using the **Open Graph Protocol** meta tags (og:) for social media link preview.

-The link preview is generated randomly, everytime someone share the link, this can be used in many ways if you are smart enough.
+The link preview is generated randomly everytime someone share the link in any social media.

+This can be used in many ways if you are smart enough.

 Just like that: